TyronVT/Mouse-Hand-Tracker/README.md

-This is a python program that will use your hand to move and control the mouse through the camera.
+**This is a python program that will use your hand to move and control the mouse through the camera.**
+- You can use the exponential moving average filter or the kalman filter by running two different scripts.
+- Side project for fun, nothing special.
+- Can really only be used to click and scroll.

 # Actions